numbat70/inclusion2021/_docs/accessibility/language.md

 ---
-title: Language to use when talking about disabilities
+title: Language to use about disabilities
 category: Accessibility
 order: 3
 ---